newrelic/infra-integrations-sdk/docs/tutorial.md

 	return nil
 }
 ```
 and build, format Go source code (using `gofmt` tool) and execute the integration.
-You will receive the following output
+You will receive the following output:
 ```bash
 {
 	"name": "com.myorganization.redis",